blancosilva/blancosilva.github.io/_posts/2014-11-05-Menger-Sponges.md

 * A small cube formed with six business cards measures \\( 6'' \times 6'' \times 6'' \\).
 * A level-2 Menger sponge measures \\( 18'' \times 18'' \times 18'' \\).
 How many cards are necessary for this level?
 * The level-3 Menger sponge measures \\( 54'' \times 54'' \times 54'' \\).
 If 500 business cards weight 18 ounces, how heavy will this object be at the end?
 * This one for the engineers and architects out there: This construction barely supports its own weight.
-It does thanks to the _sparsity_ of the cubes.
+It does so thanks to the _sparsity_ of the cubes.
 Think of the different horizontal layers, and the different columns.
-Which layers and columns are more dense?
+Which layers and columns are more densely packed?
 What is the weight of the heaviest columns?
 Can a single cube carry such weight?
 * And for an A+:  How heavy would a level-4 sponge be?
 Will it be possible to construct such an animal with business cards?

-There are currently 13 more level-3 Menger Sponges in the United States.
-Another 9 in Europe, one in Asia, and one more in New Zealand.
+There are currently 13 more level-3 Menger Sponges in the United States alone.
+There are other 9 in Europe, one in Asia, and one more in New Zealand.
+The following (static) Google map shows their locations as of November 6th, 2014.

 <p style="text-align:center;"><img src="https://farm4.staticflickr.com/3942/15537012918_fe73ee1412_c_d.jpg" style="width:75%; border:solid 2px black;"></a></p>